nstrayer/ideas/README.md

 # ideas
 My todo list of data science/ visualization projects.

+- [ ] Analysis of grant proposal word usage.
+E.g. how successful grants that include the word "microbiome" in them are.
 - [ ] Bayesian methods for meta analysis
   - Utilizing a weight tied to the quality of the study to modify priors.
 Perhaps just in the utilization of credibility intervals.
 - [ ] Intro to website that allows you to mess around with the gamma distributions by messing with parameters alpha and beta.